Swinburne Welcome Scholarships

 Holders of Bridging Visa ‘A’ and those who have entered Australia on a Student Visa are not eligible for these Scholarships.

-The completion of this online Swinburne Welcome Scholarship form is only one half of your application; you must also apply for a course at Swinburne; include your VTAC ID or apply directly.
-There is no need to do both.
+The completion of this online Swinburne Welcome Scholarship form is only one half of your application; you must also apply for a course at Swinburne; either directly or through VTAC.

 All Welcome Scholarships comprise a full fee waiver.